grafana/k8s-monitoring-helm/charts/feature-annotation-autodiscovery/README.md

 ![Version: 1.0.0](https://img.shields.io/badge/Version-1.0.0-informational?style=flat-square) ![AppVersion: 1.0.0](https://img.shields.io/badge/AppVersion-1.0.0-informational?style=flat-square)
 Gathers metrics automatically based on Kubernetes Pod and Service annotations

 The annotation-based autodiscovery feature makes it easy to add scrape targets.

+## How it works

 With this feature enabled, any Kubernetes Pods or Services with the `k8s.grafana.com/scrape` annotation set to `true` will be automatically discovered and scraped by the collector.

-There are several other annotations that can be used to customize the behavior of the scrape configuration, such as:
+You can use several other annotations to customize the behavior of the scrape configuration, such as:

 *   `k8s.grafana.com/job`: The value to use for the `job` label.
 *   `k8s.grafana.com/instance`: The value to use for the `instance` label.